klauer/epics-sumo-mirror/doc/reference-sumo.rst

 ::::::::::::::::::::::::::::

 This command shows the modules in the form MODULE:VERSION of a :term:`build`.

-The :term:`buildtag` is optional, if omitted the command shows the modules for all builds with state 'stable' or 'testing'.
+The :term:`buildtag` is optional if :term:`modules` are also not specified.

+Without a :term:`buildtag`, the command shows the modules for all builds with state 'stable' or 'testing'.
 To see all builds regardless of their state use option ``--all-builds``.

 Options ``--sort-build-dependencies-first`` and
 ``--sort-build-dependencies-last`` can be used to change the order reported